 Visiting The Canadian Rocky Mountains has been on my bucket list for a very long time.
 After an opportunity presented itself to spend one year in this beautiful country on a Working Holiday Visa I didn’t have to think twice.

-After spending over a year in the Rockies photographing through the most spectacular mountain landscapes I've ever seen, I've decide to put together a list of the places every landscape photographer should visit at least once in their lifetime.
+Today, after spending over a year in the Rockies photographing the most spectacular mountain landscapes I’ve ever seen, I put together a list of the places every landscape photographer should visit at least once in their lifetime.

-15 Best Photography Spots in the Canadian Rocky Mountains
+15 of my favorite photography spots in the Canadian Rocky Mountains

 1. Spirit Island, Maligne lake